Dan-Vizor/SmallProjects/README.md

 # CodeClub

-this a reposatery of my small projects
+this a reposatery for my small projects